brandur/sorg/content/drafts/isolation.md

 Similarly, those will leave will find that the level of customization will mean that little of what they learned is transferable.
-Those unlucky enough for it to have been their first job out of college might find themselves with a poor grasp of the underlying fundamentals because they've been so far abstracted away from them for so long.
+Those unlucky enough for it to have been their first job out of college might find themselves a little like the Eloi -- they're familiar with how to use their local tools, but have a poor grasp of the underlying fundamentals because they've been so far abstracted away from them for so long.

 ---